highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/01.tip-jar-example/docs.md

 ## Overview
 This page details how to create an entity that, when clicked, will prompt a user to send you 10 HFC.

->>>>> Experimental API Notice: The High Fidelity Commerce APIs introduced in this document are **Experimental APIs** and thus are subject to the following: **1** Commerce APIs on the High Fidelity Metaverse may be modified or removed at any time *until Beta Release 81*. **2**JavaScript Commerce APIs referenced in this document and related examples are subject to change or removal without notice *until Beta Release 81*. **3** Upon release of Beta 81, changes to the High Fidelity Commerce APIs will be subject to the standard API deprecation process.
+>>>>> Experimental API Notice: The High Fidelity Commerce APIs introduced in this document are **Experimental APIs** and thus are subject to the following:
+* Commerce APIs on the High Fidelity Metaverse may be modified or removed at any time until Beta Release 81.
+* JavaScript Commerce APIs referenced in this document and related examples are subject to change or removal without notice until Beta Release 81.
+* Upon release of Beta 81, changes to the High Fidelity Commerce APIs will be subject to the standard API deprecation process.

 ### Requirements and Glossary